-Full-feature web app: from $10,000
+Full-featured web app: from $10,000

-Price for a SaaS web application
+How much does a SaaS web application cost?

-ERP system development cost
+How much does an ERP system development cost?

 An ERP minimum viable product (MVP) that covers the basic needs of one department can cost between $15,000 and $50,000.

-Costs to develop a marketplace web app
+How much does it cost to develop a marketplace web app?

 A marketplace web app will cost you between $25,000 for an MVP (design included) and $50,000 for an app like Etsy.